About Steve Haines

 I was a rubbish mechanical engineer in Glasgow and IT systems analyst in the City – I hated office work.
 I volunteered with people with learning difficulties when I first moved to London – this was a revelation and led to a big career change.

 I worked with people with mental health issues for 8 years Mind in Camden and Islington – I did advocacy for people with mental health issues.
 The inequalities in the mental health system deeply informed my awareness of social injustice and power dynamics of mad vs sane

-My wife is HIV positive, we met 1993, she now works in Geneva, initially UNAIDS and now The Global Fund for AIDS, TB and Malaria.
-At that time dynamics around health advocacy and alternative medicine were life and death realities.
+My worldview has been deeply informed by the AIDs epidemic and the activism that emerged in the 80’s and 90’s and continues to this day.
+In the early days of AIDs dynamics around health advocacy and alternative medicine were life and death realities.
 Another big shift in me occurred at this time, from hopeful versions of eastern philosophy and energy models, to seeking an evidence base and asking ‘Can you prove that?’

 I work hard these days to base all my interventions in science based models.
 I am a die-hard materialist, Darwinian, atheist, and love embodied cognition and complexity as a philosophical approaches.
 There is not much room for lazy, fluffy thinking when working with trauma and persistent pain.
 I am deeply influenced by the trauma models of Bessel van der Kolk and Peter Levine and biopsychosocial model of pain.
 I am a big reader and have done a lot of short courses and have a long clinical practice on embodied approaches to healing pain, anxiety and trauma.

-Graphic books on pain, trauma and anxiety, inc award winning ‘Anxiety Is Really Strange’, have been a great success and really helped me clarify my thinking and style of teaching.
+Graphic books on pain, trauma and anxiety and touch, inc award winning ‘Anxiety Is Really Strange’, have been a great success and really helped me clarify my thinking and style of teaching.
 My goals are: Keep it simple, learn to feel safe by engaging the body more, support people to find agency, creativity and connection.